Canadian Confederation: London Conference

 Following the Quebec Conference, the Province of Canada's legislature passed a bill approving the union.
 The union proved more controversial in the Maritime provinces, however, and it was not until 1866 that New Brunswick and Nova Scotia passed union resolutions, while Prince Edward Island and Newfoundland continued to opt against joining.

-In December 1866, sixteen delegates from the Province of Canada, New Brunswick, and Nova Scotia travelled to London, where the 4th Earl of Carnarvon presented each to Queen Victoria in private audience, as well as holding court for their wives and daughters.
-At meetings held at the Westminster Palace Hotel, the delegates reviewed and approved the 72 resolutions; although Charles Tupper had promised anti-union forces in Nova Scotia he would push for amendments, he was unsuccessful in getting any passed.
+In December 1866, sixteen delegates from the Province of Canada, New Brunswick, and Nova Scotia travelled to London, where the Earl of Carnarvon presented each to Queen Victoria in private audience, as well as holding court for their wives and daughters.
+To the Nova Scotian delegates, the Queen said, "I take the deepest interest in [Confederation], for I believe it will make [the provinces] great and prosperous."

+At meetings held at the Westminster Palace Hotel, the delegates reviewed and approved the 72 resolutions; although Charles Tupper had promised to anti-union forces in Nova Scotia that he would push for amendments, he was unsuccessful in getting any passed.
 Now known as the London Resolutions, the conference's decisions were forwarded to the Colonial Office.

 After breaking for Christmas, the delegates reconvened in January 1867 and began drafting the British North America Act.
 The 4th Earl of Carnarvon continued to have a central role in drafting the act at Highclere Castle alongside the first prime minister of Canada Macdonald, Cartier and Galt, who signed the visitor book in 1866.
 After suggestions of 'Franklin' and 'Guelfenland', they agreed the new country should be called Canada, Canada East should be renamed Quebec and Canada West should be renamed Ontario.
 There was, however, heated debate about how the new country should be designated.
 Ultimately, the delegates elected to call the new country the Dominion of Canada, after "kingdom" and "confederation", among other options, were rejected.
 The term dominion was allegedly suggested by Sir Samuel Leonard Tilley.

 The delegates had completed their draft of the British North America Act by February 1867.
 The act was presented to Queen Victoria on February 11, 1867.
 The bill was introduced in the House of Lords the next day.
 The bill was quickly approved by the House of Lords, and then also quickly approved by the British House of Commons.
 (The Conservative Lord Derby was prime minister of the United Kingdom at the time.)
 The act received royal assent on March 29, 1867, and set July 1, 1867, as the date for union.